ABOUT US - Who We Are - Sister Helen Prejean

 Since 1984, Sister Helen has divided her time between campaigning against the death penalty and counseling individual death row prisoners.
 She has accompanied six more men to their deaths.
 In doing so, she began to suspect that some of those executed were not guilty.
 This realization inspired her second book, The Death of Innocents: An Eyewitness Account of Wrongful Executions, which was released by Random House in December of 2004.

 She is a regular interviewee and contributor to national and international publications, and has become a recurring presence on major TV news shows.
 Besides her degrees in English and religious education, Sister Helen has received honorary degrees from universities all over the world and numerous awards.
-Sister Helen lives in New Orleans and works with the Death Penalty Discourse Network, the Moratorium Campaign and the Dead Man Walking Play Project.
+Sister Helen lives in New Orleans and works with the Death Penalty Discourse Network, the Moratorium Campaign and the Dead Man Walking School Theatre Project.
 She is presently at work on another book - River of Fire: My Spiritual Journey to Death Row.